 I am the Programme architect for the £1.2bn Met Office Supercomputer 2020+ programme.
 During the procurement phase I was the package lead for the Data Centre, Connectivity and Scientific Compute Environment packages.
 I also oversaw the requirement capture and design of the active data archive expected to handle 1PB of data archival a day with a maximum capacity of ~4 Exabytes.

 I have led teams creating the UK national infrastructure around National Severe Weather Warnings as well as services for the Defence, Aviation and Retail industries.
 Previously, I worked in the Research and Development team on predictive analytics solutions for a series of small companies specialising in HR and services for the police.

 I studied for a MEng in Software Engineering at Aberystwyth University and am a Chartered Engineer and Chartered IT Professional.

-Note: Speaker information is preliminary and subject to change
+Note: Speaker information is subject to change

 South West Centre of Excellence in Satellite Applications (SWCoESA)